 Quitman is a very small city located in the state of Texas.
 With a population of 1,827 people and two constituent neighborhoods, Quitman is the 653rd largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Quitman is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Quitman is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Quitman who work in food service (16.06%), office and administrative support (10.76%), and sales jobs (10.00%).
+Overall, Quitman is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Quitman who work in office and administrative support (16.11%), sales jobs (9.72%), and healthcare (9.03%).

-Quitman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Quitman doesn't have a public transportation system that people use for their commute.

-The per capita income in Quitman in 2010 was $20,362, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,448 for a family of four.
+The per capita income in Quitman in 2010 was $21,686, which is middle income relative to Texas and the nation.
+This equates to an annual income of $86,744 for a family of four.
 However, Quitman contains both very wealthy and poor people as well.

 The most common language spoken in Quitman is English.
 Other important languages spoken here include Spanish and German.